 Manchester Music Festival welcomes artists from all over the globe to perform in the beautiful Green Mountains of Vermont.
-We look forward to being joined by the talented musicians below in 2018.
+We look forward to being joined by these talented musicians and more in 2019.

 Cellist Edward Arron has garnered recognition worldwide for his elegant musicianship, impassioned performances, and creative programming.
 A native of Cincinnati, Ohio, Mr. Arron made his New York recital debut in 2000 at the Metropolitan Museum of Art.
 Since that time, he has appeared in recital, as a soloist with major orchestras, and as a chamber musician throughout North America, Europe and Asia.
 In 2013, Mr. Arron completed a ten-year residency as the artistic director of the critically acclaimed Metropolitan Museum Artists in Concert, a chamber music series created in 2003 to celebrate the 50th anniversary of the Museum’s prestigious Concerts and Lectures series.
 Currently, he is the artistic director, host, and resident performer of the Musical Masterworks concert series in Old Lyme, Connecticut, as well as the Festival Series in Beaufort, South Carolina and Chamber Music on Main at the Columbia Museum in Columbia, SC.
 Additionally, Mr. Arron is the co-artistic director along with his wife, pianist Jeewon Park, of the new Performing Artists in Residence series at the Clark Art Institute in Williamstown, Massachusetts as well as a member of the renowned Ehnes Quartet.
 Edward Arron began playing the cello at age seven in Cincinnati and continued his studies in New York with Peter Wiley.
 He is a graduate of the Juilliard School, where he was a student of Harvey Shapiro.
 In 2016, Mr. Arron joined the faculty at University of Massachusetts Amherst, after having served on the faculty of New York University from 2009 to 2016.